Cybex Sirona M with SensorSafe 2.0 Review

 The Cybex is easy to use with features that function as they should.

 The harness on the Cybex has a non-rethread height adjustment you can move with a child in the seat.
-It is easy to use and move smoothly up and down when you squeeze the lever.
-The harness has 12 height positions and the crotch strap has 3 providing enough variation to fit most children well.
+It is easy to use and moves smoothly up and down when you squeeze the lever.
+The harness has 12 height positions, and the crotch strap has 3 providing enough variation to fit most children well.

-The buckle on the harness is a little stiff but it pops open and the parts move out on their own.
+The buckle on the harness is a little stiff, but it pops open, and the parts move out independently.
 The chest clip feels like it gets a little hung up on the rubber back, but it releases easily.
-The tightening strap moves smoothly and the release button is sort of deep within the foot of the seat with a plastic cover that prevents little ones from accessing the button.
+The tightening strap moves smoothly, and the release button is sort of deep within the foot of the seat with a plastic cover that prevents little ones from accessing the button.
 The button is easy to access for adults.

-The LATCH connectors stow under the padding of the seat back and the tether has a covered pocket on the back.
-The location and design keeps the straps and anchors out of the way when you move the seat or install it using the vehicle belt.
+The LATCH connectors stow under the padding of the seatback, and the tether has a covered pocket on the back.
+The location and design keep the straps and anchors out of the way when you move the seat or install it using the vehicle belt.
 The user manual tucks in the same back pocket location as the tether strap.

 The cover of the Cybex can be removed to machine wash in cold water.
-The nicer finished look of the fabric being tucked under the shell makes it a little more difficult to remove the cover, but it is worth the effort.
+The nicer finished look of the fabric tucking under the shell makes it a little more difficult to remove the cover, but it is worth the effort.

-The Cybex has padding that is thicker than average and fairly firm for good support.
+The Cybex has thicker padding than average and is fairly firm for good support.
 The fabric is slick and soft and feels like it will be easy to wipe clean.
 The fabric fits the padding and shell well with a look that isn't overly tight or frumpy.
 The shell has a nice look and feel that is enclosed so no dirt or gunk can find a home in small places.
-The base is also smooth and there are no edges to cause damage to the vehicle seat.
+The base is also smooth, and there are no edges to cause damage to the vehicle seat.
 Overall the seat has a clean but functional look.

-The Cybex weighs about 23.5 lbs depending on configuration, which makes it heavier than average for the group.
-It is also relatively wide at 19.6 inches which may not be an issue if you only need to fit one or two car seats in your back seat.
-However, if you need three seats or two seats and a third person then it could be too wide to work well.
+The Cybex weighs about 23.5 lbs depending on configuration, making it heavier than average for the group.
+It is also relatively wide at 19.6 inches, which may not be an issue if you only need to fit one or two car seats in your back seat.
+However, if you need three seats or two seats and a third person, it could be too wide to work well.